 Save the document under the name Bump Texture, and close it.

-2. Create the Background
+2. How to Create the Gradient Background

 Create a new 1000 x 1000 px document, and duplicate the Background layer.

 Double-click the Background copy layer to apply a Gradient Overlay effect with the default settings.